John Carr (architect)

-John Carr (1723–1807) was a prolific English architect, best known for Buxton Crescent in Derbyshire and Harewood House in West Yorkshire.
+John Carr (1723 – 22 February 1807) was an English architect.
+He is best known for Buxton Crescent in Derbyshire and Harewood House in West Yorkshire.
 Much of his work was in the Palladian style.
 In his day he was considered to be the leading architect in the north of England.
+Dr. Ivan Hall published in 2023 a study of John Carr after a lifetime's work (John Carr of York: Collected Essays).

 Life

-He was born in Horbury, near Wakefield, England, the eldest of nine children and the son of a master mason, under whom he trained.
+He was born in 1723 in Horbury near Wakefield, West Riding of Yorkshire, the eldest of nine children and the son of a master mason, under whom he trained.
 He started an independent career in 1748 and continued until shortly before his death.
-John Carr was Lord Mayor of York in 1770 and 1785.
+John Carr was Lord Mayor of York in 1770 and again in 1785.
 Towards the end of his life Carr purchased an estate at Askham Richard, near York, to which he retired.
 On 22 February 1807 he died at Askham Hall.
 He was buried in St Peter and St Leonard's Church, Horbury, which he had designed and paid for.

 Career

 Carr decided to remain in Yorkshire rather than move to London because he calculated that there was ample patronage and the wealth to sustain it.
-No job was too small.
-His largest work, only partially finished, was the Hospital de Santo António in Oporto, Portugal.
+His largest work, only partially finished, was the Hospital de Santo António in Porto, Portugal.
 In order to maximise his income, he kept his staff to the minimum.
-His earliest assistant was William Lindley (architect 1739–1818), who from 1774 developed an independent practice.
-He was followed by the elder Peter Atkinson (1735-1805) and possibly his son Peter the younger (1780-1843).
-Carr's nephew William Carr also assisted his uncle in his latter years.
-These architectural assistants had 'boys' to help them in turn.
-Carr rarely delegated matters that others would regard as too trivial, and in consequence Carr had to travel immense distances mostly on horse back.
-However the frequency of such visits brought him into regular contact with his many clients to mutual advantage.
+His earliest assistant was architect William Lindley, who from 1774 developed an independent practice.
+He was followed by the elder Peter Atkinson and possibly his son Peter the younger.
+Carr's nephew William Carr also assisted him in his latter years.
+These architectural assistants had in turn 'boys' to help them.
+Carr rarely delegated matters that others would regard as too trivial, and in consequence he had to travel immense distances, mostly on horseback; however, the frequency of such visits brought him into regular contact with his many clients to mutual advantage.

-Carr's own favourite work was the Crescent at Buxton in Derbyshire, an early example of multifunctional architecture.
+Carr's own favourite work was Buxton Crescent in Derbyshire, an early example of multifunctional architecture.
 As well as hotels and lodging houses, it contained Assembly Rooms, shops, a post office and a public promenade all under one roof.
 On a smaller scale, the same is true of his Newark Town Hall.

-Other public buildings included hospitals (e.g., Lincoln and York), racecourse grandstands (e.g. York, Doncaster and Nottingham), (all now demolished), and prisons at Wakefield and Northallerton.
+Other public buildings included hospitals, such as Lincoln and York; racecourse grandstands, such as York, Doncaster and Nottingham (all now demolished); and prisons at Wakefield and Northallerton.
 He designed new churches as well as repairing old ones.
 The former were all privately financed, the latter were financed by the existing parishes.
 His single span roof construction allowed him to build the new churches without the traditional subdivision into nave and aisles.